-For the selected welds review weld procedures and welder qualification records, confirm that the Code required essential and supplemental essential welding variables for the welding processes used were met, and verify that preservice NDE requirements were completed.
-Also, review the non-conformance reports for each major Pressurizer replacement weld to confirm that welding deficiencies were dispositioned in accordance with Code requirements.
+For the selected welds review weld procedures and welder qualification records, confirm that the ASME Code required essential and supplemental essential welding variables for the welding processes used were met, and verify that preservice NDE requirements were completed with acceptable results in accordance with the ASME Code, Section III.
+Also, review the non-conformance reports for each major Pressurizer replacement weld to confirm that welding deficiencies were dispositioned in accordance with ASME Code requirements.

+After the existing pipes are welded to the pressurizer nozzles, the inspector should verify whether any repairs were performed on the welds.
+If so, the inspector should verify whether the licensee performed the repair in accordance with the ASME Code, Section III, Section XI, and the construction code.
+The inspector should discuss the repair in the inspection report and inform cognizant NRR technical branch.
+The operating experience has shown that a repaired weld generates weld residual stresses, which may cause the weld to degrade in the future

 No specific guidance.